-Profile: I play with molten metal and cast cute bronze figurines in my workshop.
-I assemble wax body parts and use chemicals and electricity and very hot things.
+Profile: I play with molten metal and cast exceptionally beautiful bronze sculptures in my workshop.
+I assemble wax parts and use chemicals and electricity and very hot things.
 Unfortunately, I have not yet figured out how to make my creations come alive and I am not yet a certified mad scientist.
 Except on rainy days.

 I use jewellery casting equipment to create desktop size bronze sculptures.
 All my castings are as detailed and precise as any jeweller might create for a custom fabricated gold ring.
 In fact, I will often use different metals and enamel and gemstones and silver and gold plate to add colour and sparkle to my sculptures.